-I've been collecting statistical data about Italy for some time.
+I've been collecting statistical data about Italy since 2016.

 I'm interested in sharing raw information that can be used to develop possible narratives, frameworks, interpretations and - hopefully - solutions.

 This page is irregularly updated, so bookmark it if you are interested.

 The project is ongoing.
 Feedback always welcome.

 Last update: JULY 21 2019 (ONE MILLION CARS ENTER MILAN EVERY DAY)